Nele82/Node-Express-fcc/README.md

 ## createServer() method, requestListener function & req.url property

 In Node.js, the requestListener function is a function that is executed each time the server gets a request.
 This function is passed as a parameter to the http.createServer() method.
 The requestListener function handles requests (req) from the user, and also the response back to the user (res).
+The variable that the http.createServer() method is assigned to is typically called a server.
+Here’s an example:

+var http = require('http');

+var server = http.createServer(function (req, res) {
+  res.writeHead(200, {'Content-Type': 'text/plain'});
+  res.write('Hello World!');
+  res.end();
+});

+server.listen(8080);

 The req.url property holds the part of the URL that comes after the domain name.